mesosphere/dcos-docs-site/pages/1.9/monitoring/logging/quickstart/index.md

 # View the DC/OS (Mesos) task logs

-You can access the Mesos stderr and stdout logs natively through the DC/OS CLI `dcos task log` command.
-In this example, a task is launched and the stderr and stdout logs from Mesos are accessed.
+You can access the Mesos task stderr and stdout logs natively through the DC/OS CLI `dcos task log` command.

 1. Run this command to view the stdout logs, where `<task_id>` is the task ID: